postmanlabs/labs-docs/src/pages/docs/postman/api-documentation/documenting-your-api.md

 For more on accessing private and public docs, see [Viewing documentation](/docs/postman/api-documentation/viewing-documentation/).

-> Public and private documentation pages receive 1000 free views per month.
+> Your documentation receives a number of free views per month and is dependent on your [Postman plan](https://www.getpostman.com/pricing) beyond that.
 You can check your usage limits through the [Postman API](https://docs.api.getpostman.com) or the [account usage page](https://go.pstmn.io/postman-account-limits).

 ## Documentation environments